otacke/h5p-todo/README.md

 - Allow to combine "Piano", "Rythm Composer", "Looper" and "Drum Pad"
 - Potentially arrange layout
 - Potentially even have more elements to assign to and to control others (volume control, ...)

+### Piano Question
+New content type, basically a multiple choice question or sequence of questions, but using a piano keyboard as input.
+In extreme: "Piano Hero" :-D

 ### Content checker
 Tool to check H5P contents for missing mandatory fields, metadata, etc.